 All courses, arranged by program, are listed in the catalog.
 If you cannot locate a specific course, try the Advanced Search.
 Current class schedules, with posted days and times, can be found on the NOW/Student Dashboard or by logging in to SiS.

 This seminar course introduces Exercise Physiology (EP) students to UMass Lowell, the Zuckerberg College of Health Sciences, and the Exercise Physiology program.
 Students will engage in learning activities that promote success in the program by familiarizing themselves with academic policies, resources, and positive time management, communication and study skills Students will also explore careers in Exercise Physiology and other health-related fields through interprofessional learning while being introduced to the concepts of diversity, professionalism and ethical conduct.
 All exercise physiology undergraduate course (EXER) are restricted to EP majors.

-Exercise Physiology Majors only.
+Exercise Science Majors only.

 This course will provide a broad overview of the various fields and career options within Exercise Physiology.
 Course content will include a history of the profession, potential career and graduate studies options, the legal and ethical aspects of practice, and an introduction to basic fitness terminology and principles using ACSM guidelines.
 Students will have the opportunity to network with guest speakers for all different careers and explore various environments in which Exercise Physiologists work.
 All exercise physiology undergraduate course (EXER) are restricted to EP majors.

 The Junior Seminar, offered spring semester to Exercise Physiology majors, will orient students to information required for their Practicum experience during their Senior Year.

 Pre-req: EXER.3050/3070 and EXER.3150/3170 and EP Majors only and Junior or Senior status.